Working with Your Care Team

 Every patient’s care is a sacred trust.
 We’re privileged to be a partner in your care and humbled by our responsibility to take excellent care of you in your most vulnerable moments.

-USAP clinicians are advocates for your health.
+USAP clinicians include anesthesiologists, Certified Registered Nurse Anesthetists (CRNA), and Certified Anesthesia Assistants.
+They are advocates for your health.
 We work with you to ease your stress, keep you comfortable and provide the best possible experience for you before, during and after your surgical procedure.

 Individualized Anesthesia Care